-Since September 2001, substances in products regulated under the Food and Drugs Act (F&DA) have been subject to the New Substances Notification Regulations (NSNR) of the Canadian Environmental Protection Act, 1999 (CEPA 1999.
-Substances which were in products that were regulated under the Food and Drugs Act and that were in Canadian commerce between 01 January 1987 and 13 September 2001 were placed on a list, called the In-Commerce List (ICL) until a regulatory framework could be developed to adequately address them.
+Since September 2001, substances in products regulated under the Food and Drugs Act (F&DA) have been subject to the New Substances Notification Regulations (NSNR) of the Canadian Environmental Protection Act, 1999 (CEPA 1999).
+Substances which were in products that were regulated under the Food and Drugs Act and that were in Canadian commerce between 01 January 1987 and 13 September 2001 were placed on an administrative list, called the In Commerce List.

 The ICL consists of four sub-lists: